 Simply for the open data and independent testing of ZFC to exist, there has to be a retail side.

-And that works by simply we stock only the best products found from the testing!
-So it is literally just win win for everyone.
+Remember ZFC does not make any ZFC branded lubricant - we simply stock the genuine best products found from over half a million kms of the worlds most exhaustive control testing.

-- Cyclists get the most robust and exhaustive independent data on a product so they can choose a proven product to suit their cycling - > This data is open, and free. - Manufacturers have the most robust test to put their own products through -pre or post production release. - > This independent testing gets to exist.
+- Cyclists get the most robust and exhaustive independent data on a product so they can choose a proven product to suit their cycling - > This data is open, and free. - > Manufacturers have the most robust test to put their own products through -pre or post production release. - > This independent testing gets to exist.

-So that's it - it is simple and open business model.
+So that's it - it is simple and open business model, and has been so from the beginning.
 We have a testing side which conducts testing for manufacturers as well as what other tests I can get to each year, and we have a retail side that stocks the best products we find from testing, and the retail side enables the test side to exist.
 And quite clearly, if there was a concern, then manufacturers would not book to test and be benchmarked!